University Signage (Policy 9100)

 a.
 Temporary Signage must be displayed or posted in compliance with University Policy 1100 (Use of University Space).

 b.
-All Temporary Signage that diverge from the University Brand Standards must be approved by the University Brand Committee.
+All Temporary Signage that diverges from the University Brand Standards must be approved by the University Brand Committee.

 c.
 Student election signage is addressed in the Student Elections Manual.

-Vendor or third party contract signage is subject to this policy and the limitations that govern any and all vendor presence on campus.
+a.
+Vendor or third-party contract signage is subject to this policy and the limitations that govern any and all vendor presence on campus.
 These limitations are included in each vendor or third party’s contract signed with the University unless authorized by the appropriate contract administrator.

-a.
-Banners advertising vendor or third party contract business are not allowed on campus unless approved as part of a sponsorship.
-Contact the Office of Trademark Licensing for more information.

 b.
+Banners advertising vendor or third-party contract business are not allowed on campus unless approved as part of a sponsorship.
+Contact the Office of Trademark Licensing and Enforcement for more information.

+c.
 Construction companies may have signage designating participation in a significant campus building project.
-Signage will be within prescribed specifications and approved by the University on a case by case basis.
+Signage will be within prescribed specifications and approved by the University on a case-by-case basis.
 Contact Architectural and Engineering Services for more information.

 University Signage Standards